joshix/jxnu/content/projects.md

 - software
 - code
 - Plan 9
-- Markdown
+- CoreOS
-- Discount
+- Linux
 - rkt
+- microformats
 title: Projects
+type: page
 ---

-## Containers!
-CoreOS! rkt!
-Go!
+## Containers &c.

 * [*Caddybox*][caddybox]: The [Caddy web server][caddy] in a container (ACI or Docker)
 * [*Jxnu*][jxnu]: Source and scripts to build this site.
 Joshix.com is deployed as an application container based on Caddybox, plus a tree of HTML files generated from Markdown by [Hugo][hugo].